License Plate Guy: Philanthropy

 Ruback participates in many off the field philanthropic endeavors including "Pink Tailgate" raising money and awareness for breast cancer and those affected.

 In 2017, Ruback organized a charity softball game to raise money for the Tom Coughlin Jay Fund.
 Working with Landon Collins, who headlined the event, a softball match was organized between current and past Giants team members.
 The event also featured a dodgeball game and a home run derby.

-Legal Troubles

-Ruback was arrested on possible affiliation of loan sharking, extortion, and grand larceny; however charges in a 2014 case were dropped in 2016.
-The New York Giants have stated they have no affiliation with Ruback and he does not represent the New York Giants in any capacity.
-Ruback regularly uses his social media platform and memorabilia connection to support the Giants community.
-He has donated items in his collection of Giants memorabilia to online raffles to support fans and former players in trying times.
-He has also previously partnered with players on the Giants to distribute unused tickets to fans who have trouble affording tickets.